kismetwireless/kismet-web-docs/content/en/docs/dev/datasources.md

 ##### Response

-After receiving and successfully mapping a `KDSNEWSOURCE` to a datasource driver, Kismet will send a `KDSOPENSOURCE` command to being configuration.
+After receiving and successfully mapping a `KDSNEWSOURCE` to a datasource driver, Kismet will send a `KDSOPENSOURCE` command to begin configuration.

 #### `KDSOPENSOURCE` (KismetDatasource.OpenSource) *Kismet -> Datasource*